Follow these 5 simple steps to map a face, to record face samples and to share all data in a fully georeferenced format

-You can either capture a face photograph with the iPad's built-in camera or (wirelessly) transfer a picture from a digital camera to your iPad.
-In both cases we recommend to use a powerful and rugged LED light and a tripod to achieve best possible image quality.
-You can find more information in the hardware section for more details about LED lights and other gear.
+Capture a face photograph with the iPad's built-in camera (recommeded) or (wirelessly) transfer a picture from a digital camera to your iPad.
+Please use a powerful and rugged LED light for best image quality (more light, better pictures).
+Please visit the hardware section for more details about LED lights and other gear.

 Import any picture that is stored on your iPad.
-Note that the most recent picture can be found at the bottom of the thumbnail list.
-Rock Mapper also allows you to 3D register and map on old/legacy face photographs.
-Just upload them onto your iPad (e.g., via a free iCloud account) and open them in Rock Mapper.
+Note that the most recent picture can be found at the top of the thumbnail list.
+Rock Mapper allows you to 3D register and map on old/legacy face photographs.
+Just email or upload them onto your iPad (e.g., via a free iCloud account) and then use them in Rock Mapper.

 Use the georeferencing toolbar (lower left corner) from left to right.
 First, digitise the face outline, then add a scale bar and measure the orientation of the face using the iPad's built in magnetic compass.
 Then tap on a known point on the face such as the drive direction laser point and enter the distance to the drive direction laser station.
 Finally, choose a laser station from the reference point list to compute the projected coordinates of the reference point.
 Done.

 Rock Mapper is now able to register and store any mapped data as well as the face photograph and face samples in 3D space.

 Draw lithological contacts, structures and points of interest (POIs) directly onto the face photograph using user-defined annotation layers.
 3D coordinates for all manually drawn lines & points are automatically computed based on the entered reference information (scale bar, orientation, distance to reference point & reference point coordinates).

-Everything you draw in Rock Mapper by hand will be stored in a digital file format and send to your computer via the cloud.
+Everything you draw in Rock Mapper by hand will be stored in a digital file format and forwarded to your computer via the cloud.

-Assign different sampling domains to the face and record channel samples and point samples by simply drawing onto the face photograph.
+Assign different sampling domains to the face and record Linear Sample Sets and Point Sample Sets by simply drawing onto the face photograph.